 Here's that circuit with the proper currents sketched in:

-In circuits, we always assume the currents to be positive.
+In circuit analysis, we always assume the current to be the movement of positive charges.

 We have a closed circuit with a 10Ω resistor and a 5V battery, so we can rearrange Ohm's law to calculate the current: